Professor, School of NursingPrincipal Research Chair, Tier 1, Palliative and End of Life Care

 Barb holds a Tier 1 Principal Research Chair.
 Her interests lie in palliative and end of life care with a special focus on strategies to relieve suffering at end of life (e.g., palliative care, medical assistance in dying and palliative sedation).
 She is further scaling out a volunteer navigation intervention designed to improve palliative care for seniors living at home.
 This intervention has been implemented in 27 sites across Canada with further scale out planned for 2020-2024.

 Teaching & Supervision: Areas of Special Interest and Accomplishments

-Barb has been on the Teaching Honor Roll at the University of British Columbia for the Academic Years 2008-2009; 2009-2010; 2010-2011.
-(Barb has had a teaching release since 2011 to revise the graduate program in the School of Nursing.)
+Barb has been on the Teaching Honor Roll at the University of British Columbia for the Academic Years 2008-2009; 2009-2010; 2010-2011; 2016-2017.
+(Barb had a teaching release 2011-2013 to revise the graduate program in the School of Nursing.)
 Barb received the Davis Distinguished Teaching Award from Trinity Western University in 2000.
 In addition to teaching, Barb supervises Directed Studies courses, Student Research Assistants, Student Teaching Assistants, Masters and PhD students.
 She actively serves as a Visiting Lecturer, Guest Lecturer, and Continuing Education Facilitator at the local, national and international level.

 Research Lab: Health, Ethics, and Diversity Lab

 Acting Graduate Program Coordinator, UBCO SON Jan – July 2015.